Ayush-m-K/Ayush-m-K/README.md

 - 👋 Hi, I’m @Ayush-m-K
 - 👀 I’m interested in Backend and DBMS
-- 🌱 I’m currently learning Backend developing
+- 🌱 I’m currently learning Backend development
 - 💞 Wishing to get friends who have began thier journey of Coding
-- ⚡ Fun fact: None
+- ⚡ Fun fact: Hates CSS

 <!---
 Ayush-m-K/Ayush-m-K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.